Customizing Graph Neural Networks using Path Reweighting: Reproducibility

 \subsection{Implementation Details}

 We use PyTorch to implement CustomGNN and all of its components.
-The LSTM we used in path re-weighting module are implemented in package of torch.nn.LSTM.
+The LSTM we used in path re-weighting module is implemented in the package of torch.nn.LSTM.
 For the results of large datasets we reported (in Table~\ref{tab:largeDataset}), the implementation of GRAND comes from its public source code\footnote{\url{https://github.com/Grand20/grand}}, the implementations of GCN and GAT layer come from the PyTorch-Geometric library, and the results of P-reg are taken from its original paper directly.
-We adopt Adam to optimize parameters of all models in our paper and we perform early stopping strategy to control the training epochs.
-We employee Dropout in the adjacency matrix, path-weight matrix, encoder, and each layer of prediction module (i.e., MLP) as a general used trick for preventing overfitting.
-The experiments of Cora, Citeseer are conducted on NVIDIA GeForce RTX 3070 Ti with 8GB memory size, the experiments of PubMed, Cora Full, Amazon Computer, Amazon Photo and Cauthor CS are conducted on Tesla V100 with 32GB memory size.
-As for software version, we use Pyhton 3.8.5, PyTorch 1.7.1, NumPy 1.19.2, CUDA 11.0.
+We adopt Adam to optimize the parameters of all models in our paper, and we perform early stopping strategy to control the training epochs.
+We employ Dropout in the adjacency matrix, path-weight matrix, encoder, and each layer of prediction module (i.e., MLP) as a generally used trick for preventing overfitting.
+The experiments of Cora, Citeseer are conducted on a Tesla V100 with 80GB memory size, the experiments of PubMed, Cora Full, Amazon Computer, Amazon Photo and Cauthor CS are conducted on Tesla V100 with 32GB memory size.
+As for the software version, we use Python 3.8.5, PyTorch 1.7.1, NumPy 1.19.2, and CUDA 11.0.